cis3296s23/project-02-valorant-discord-bot/README.md

 - Use this github repository: ...
 - Specify what branch to use for a more stable release or for cutting edge development.
 - Use VSC or other IDEs supporting Python (PyCharm, atom, PyDev, etc...)
-- Necessary libraries include: valorant, requests, discord, BeautifulSoup
+- Necessary libraries include: valorant, requests, discord, BeautifulSoup4
-- What file and target to compile and run.
+- Run main.py
-- What is expected to happen when the app start.
+- If the bot is added to the server, everything should be functioning and a command is all that is necessary to use it